It’s all your fault Barnbougle Dunes!

 Another Difficult Par Three

 Be sure to take a moment and look around because the views on the long par 3 thirteen are incredible.
 The wind was blowing so hard that I had to laser the distance 4 times, and still wasn’t able to get a definite distance.
-With the pin in the back of an absolute huge multi-tiered green, I finally settled on 222-yards.
+With the pin in the back of an absolutely huge multi-tiered green, I finally settled on 203 meters (222 yards).

 Remembering what happened back on the fifth, I grabbed a six-iron knowing that the wind was at least 2 clubs.
 I landed in the middle of the green, and my ball rolled to the back tier, but continued on and finished behind the hole.
 There is a mound behind the green that I was hoping to get some help from, but, perhaps because of the wind, it didn’t roll back on.
 I did manage to get up and down for a very satisfying par on another of Barnbougle’s difficult par threes!